JunaidSalim/InfixToPostfix_Cpp/README.md

 # InfixToPostfix_Cpp

 **Approach:**
-The code implements a basic calculator that reads an infix expression, converts it to postfix notation, and evaluates the result.
+The code implements a basic calculator/converter that reads an infix expression, converts it to postfix notation, and evaluates the result.
 It utilizes two custom stack classes, `Stack` for string elements and `IntStack` for double elements.

 **Algorithm Used:**
 1. The `Stack` class performs infix to postfix conversion using the Shunting Yard algorithm.